 Floyd Toulet was born in Johannesburg and spent much of his childhood travelling between South Africa, Mauritius and Australia before he finally settled in England and made his home in the South East of Kent.

 Prior to writing for the stage, Floyd worked for over 20 years as a freelance advertising copywriter.

 A stage play by Floyd Toulet.
 Recognised by the V&A National Video Archive of Performance and endorsed by Peter Egan.
-Following a successful run in London, KNOCK KNOCK will make its US debut at the Vino Theater in Brooklyn, New York later this year.
-The play will be directed by Joseph Fournier and performed by an American based cast including Joe Staton.
+Following a successful run in London, KNOCK KNOCK will make its US debut at the New York Theater Festival this April.
+The play will be directed by Chloe Champken and performed by American based cast Adele Batchelder and Joe Staton.

 A slaughterhouse is set on fire and the man believed to be responsible is questioned.
 A disturbing game of cat and mouse ensues until a series of flashbacks finally exposes the truth.